Our Mission At TTG Financial

 A key component of the theory is diversification.
 Most investments are either high risk and high return or low risk and low return.
 Markowitz argued that investors could achieve their best results by choosing an optimal mix of the two based on an assessment of their individual risk tolerance

-a) Modern portfolio theory is a method that can be used by risk-adverse investors to construct diversified portfolios that maximize their returns without unacceptable levels of risk.
+A) Modern portfolio theory is a method that can be used by risk-adverse investors to construct diversified portfolios that maximize their returns without unacceptable levels of risk.

-b) Modern portfolio theory can be useful to investors trying to construct efficient and diversified portfolios using ETFs.
+B) Modern portfolio theory can be useful to investors trying to construct efficient and diversified portfolios using ETFs.

-c) Investors who are more concerned with downside risk might prefer the post-modern portfolio theory.
+C) Investors who are more concerned with downside risk might prefer the post-modern portfolio theory.
 The post-modern portfolio theory is a portfolio optimization methodology that uses the downside risk of returns instead of the mean variance of investment returns used by the Modern portfolio theory .
 Both theories describe how risky assets should be valued, and how rational investors should utilize diversification to achieve portfolio optimization.
 The difference lies in each theory’s definition of risk, and how that risk influences expected returns.

 Dow Cyclical Analysis to assist in identifying primary market trends and the required portfolio adjustments they dictate.